 - Gauge for each hat band row is 5 st’s = 2″

-- Gauge for hat is approximately 4 sts for every 2″
+- Gauge for the hat is approximately 4 sts for every 2″

 - Click here If you are wondering why gauge is so important.

-- The finished size will fit most teen to adult women when correct gauge is followed.
+The finished size will fit most teens to adult women when the correct gauge is followed.